AMD-AIG-AIMA/Gumiho/vllm/README.md

 ## Usage

-The usage method is very simple: You only need to use a publicly available Docker image, then replace the vLLM library code in the Docker with the code from our folder.
-Specifically:
+Download a publicly available Docker image, and then replace the vLLM library code in the Docker with the code from our folder.

 1. Download the public Docker image: